Fall Family Fun in North Carolina

 Fall Festivals from Black Mountain to Wilkesboro

-Many of the fall festivals and activities in central North Carolina revolve around fall foliage viewing and the end of the growing season, with pumpkin and apple-related fairs and fests offering plenty of family appropriate weekend fun.
+Many of the fall festivals and activities in central North Carolina revolve around fall foliage viewing and the end of the growing season, with pumpkin and apple-related fairs and fests offering plenty of family-appropriate weekend fun.

-- The Yadkin Valley Pumpkin Festival, taking place in charming Elkin, NC on the last Saturday of September, celebrates the crowning of the annual Great Pumpkin Weigh Off champion.
+- The Yadkin Valley Pumpkin Festival, taking place in charming Elkin, NC on the last Saturday of September, celebrates the crowning of the annual Great Pumpkin Weigh-Off champion.
 The festival also offers traditional hand-crafted gift and pottery tents and delicious food stands that include a traditional favorite – pumpkin butter.

-- North Wilkesboro’s one-day Brushy Mountain Apple Festival, occurring on the first Saturday of October, is one of the largest arts and crafts festivals in the Southeast, hosting hundreds of artisans, concession stands and – of course – apples and apple cider galore.
-Entertainment is big at this event, with cloggers, square dancers and various musical acts – gospel, bluegrass, country and folk – taking center stage.
+- North Wilkesboro’s one-day Brushy Mountain Apple Festival, occurring on the first Saturday of October, is one of the largest arts and crafts festivals in the Southeast, hosting hundreds of artisans, concession stands, and – of course – apples and apple cider galore.
+Entertainment is big at this event, with cloggers, square dancers, and various musical acts – gospel, bluegrass, country, and folk – taking center stage.

-- The Dixie Classic Fair, October 4-13 in Winston-Salem, is one of the state’s largest agricultural fairs, celebrating the music, food, agriculture and crafts of the region.
+- The Dixie Classic Fair, October 4-13 in Winston-Salem, is one of the state’s largest agricultural fairs, celebrating the music, food, agriculture, and crafts of the region.

 - For three days of concerts and plenty of opportunities for family adventure in spectacular natural surroundings, check out Black Mountain’s Leaf Festival, from October 17th through the 20th of 2019.

-Corn Mazes & Hay Rides
+Corn Mazes and Hay Rides

 - Ken’s Korny Maze, in Garner, is North Carolina’s oldest, and each year features an innovative new design that spreads out over more than 6 acres.

-- Monroe’s Aw Shucks Farms also host a large corn maze each year along with pumpkin picking, corn hole, hay rides and horse shoes.
+- Monroe’s Aw Shucks Farms also host a large corn maze each year along with pumpkin picking, corn hole, hay rides, and horseshoes.

 - The Ashe County Corn Maze, in West Jefferson, NC includes a challenging corn maze, live music, and a “shot your own corn” cannon.

-- The enormous 10-acre Gross Farms corn maze, in Sanford, is actually three puzzles with checkpoints.
+- The enormous 10-acre Gross Farms corn maze, in Sanford, is three puzzles with checkpoints.
 Plenty of kids’ activities are also offered, including pumpkin picking and slides.

-- The Hill Ridge Farms Fall Pumpkin and Harvest Festival, in Youngsville, NC features bonfires, hot apple cider, hayrides, live music, gemstone panning, pony and train rides and a giant 80-foot slide.
+- The Hill Ridge Farms Fall Pumpkin and Harvest Festival, in Youngsville, NC features bonfires, hot apple cider, hayrides, live music, gemstone panning, pony and train rides, and a giant 80-foot slide.

-- Phillips Farm Corn Maze and Haunted Farm features a traditional corn maze, wagon rides, cow train and Haunted Farm, with four haunted attractions recommended primarily for kids 12 and up.
+- Phillips Farm Corn Maze and Haunted Farm features a traditional corn maze, wagon rides, cow train, and Haunted Farm, with four haunted attractions recommended primarily for kids 12 and up.

 - The Apex Halle Cultural Arts Center hosts the Goblin’s Groove Family Dance on October 26, an event for parents and children that includes dance and costume contests and a haunted art gallery.